Protein in the Critically Ill Patient: What do we really know?

 Jay Patel, MD

-Pulmonary & Critical Care, Associate Professor of Medicine, Medical College of Wisconsin, Milwaukee, WI
+Associate Professor of Medicine, Division of Pulmonary & Critical Care Medicine, Medical College of Wisconsin, Milwaukee, WI

 Beth Taylor, DCN, RDN-AP, CNSC, FCCM